Bradford City A.F.C.: Stadium

 Valley Parade was the site of a quarry on the hillside below Manningham, Bradford, owned by Midland Railway Company, in 1886, when Manningham RFC bought one-third of the land and leased the remainder, because they had been forced to find a new home.
 They spent £1,400 erecting a ground with a capacity of 20,000, club facilities and levelling the land.
 When Bradford City were formed in 1903, they took over the ground at Valley Parade, which was also at this time the headquarters of The 2nd West Riding Brigade Royal Field Artillery (Territorial Force), playing their first home game on 5 September 1903 against Gainsborough Trinity, drawing a crowd of 11,000.
 Five years later, the club won promotion to the First Division, and so commissioned football architect Archibald Leitch to redevelop the ground.
 The capacity was increased to 40,000 by December 1908 with a 5,300-seater main stand, a terraced paddock in front, a Spion Kop, and an 8,000-capacity Midland Road stand.
 Its first game against Bristol City on Christmas Day attracted a crowd of 36,000.
-On 11 March 1911, Valley Parade attracted its highest attendance 39,146, for an FA Cup game between Bradford City and Burnley during Bradford's FA Cup winning run.
+On 11 March 1911, Valley Parade attracted its highest attendance of 39,146, for an FA Cup game between Bradford City and Burnley during Bradford's FA Cup winning run.

 Until 1952, by which time Bradford City had bought the remaining two-thirds of the ground to own it outright, the ground remained virtually unchanged.
 However, twice during the next decade, the club's Midland Road stand had to be demolished.
 Club officials first closed part of the stand in 1952, as a result of the Burnden Park disaster six years earlier.
 Its frame was sold to Berwick Rangers and a replacement stand built in 1954.
 Six years later, the new stand was itself demolished, and Valley Parade remained a three-sided ground until 1966, when the pitch was moved, and a new stand built.